Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 - need to look into ncurses

 ### 2025-01-13 - ncurses
 - read up on ncurses
 - did some testing with multi-windows
 - planned out what the chat will look like

+### 2025-01-14
+- worked on creating the basic format of chat
+- making it take in messages
+- having trouble with sytnax